 Supplemental Required Documents

-- Student records, including, but not limited to, student report cards, high school transcripts, birth certificate, and standardized test results.
+- Student records, including, but not limited to, student report cards, birth certificate, and standardized test results.

-- For applicants applying to 5th grade and higher, one- to two-paragraph essay entitled, “Why I Want to Attend Rockbridge Academy.”
+- For applicants applying to 5th grade and higher, a handwritten, one- to two-paragraph essay entitled, “Why I Want to Attend Rockbridge Academy.”
 Shadow days or tours are highly recommended to inform the applicant's essay.

 Is Rockbridge Academy a good fit?